Advanced Safeguarding & Child Protection Course for Designated Safeguarding Leads (DSLs)

 Course duration: 1 day (6 hours)

-click here for upcoming courses & scroll down to see feedback on this course
+click here to see upcoming courses & booking forms & scroll down to see feedback from this course

 What is the course about?

-This course will help you become familiar with the role and responsibilities of the designated safeguarding lead in your organisation.
+This course will help you become familiar with the role and responsibilities of the Designated Safeguarding Lead in your organisation.
 It will develop both your competence and confidence in carrying out the role of Designated Safeguarding Lead (DSL).
-This course was previously called Level 3 Safeguarding.
+For experienced DSLs, you will have the chance to learn about changes in statutory guidance, see good practice resources from around the country and hear how other DSLs tackle safeguarding issues.
+The course is CPD certified and a certificate of attendance is provided.

 Who is this course for?

-This course is particularly useful for School designated senior staff, head teachers, school governors, leaders of youth organisations, managers, bursars, senior staff, GPs and the NHS –‘those responsible for safeguarding children within their organisation'.
+This course is particularly useful for school designated senior staff, head teachers, school governors, leaders of youth organisations, managers, bursars, senior staff, –‘those responsible for safeguarding children within their organisation’.
 It is also useful for those who are involved in recruiting staff and volunteers safely.

 What does the course cover?

-It will look at the role of the Designated Safeguarding Lead, Information Sharing, confidentiality, consent and what we should expect from children’s social care and enable you to take on the role in your organisation.
+It will look at the role of the Designated Safeguarding Lead, information sharing, confidentiality, consent and what we should expect from other agencies and enable you to take on the role in your organisation.

-This one day course is in line with Ofsted’s new safeguarding children briefing for section 5 inspectors (January 2015), Ofsted Inspection Framework (2015) & Working Together to Safeguard Children (March 2015), Keeping Children Safe in Education (March 2015).
+This one day course is in line with Ofsted’s Inspecting Safeguarding in Early Years, Education and Skills Settings (2016), Ofsted Inspection Framework (2015) & Working Together to Safeguard Children (2015), Keeping Children Safe in Education (2016).

 By the end of the course you will be able to: